Social Media Monitoring 101

 Medium to large companies, retailers, international brands, corporate security companies, journalists, news outlets, hotel chains, and financial analysts – you name it.
 Understanding the chatter from social media is a core part of understanding the business landscape.

 Today’s brands use social media monitoring in a number of ways.
 From finding and leveraging user-generated content, discovering hyperlocal trends and influencers, and primarily for managing brand reputation online.
 Companies like Hootsuite and Sprout Social make tools that are especially helpful for brands seeking insights on marketing performance, like reach and engagement metrics.

 Social media is the fastest way to find out what’s actually happening surrounding an event and who is involved.
 News leaders depend on the public sharing it to determine the scope and severity of breaking news events to build their story.
 Social media monitoring tools can deliver alerts, much like Google Alerts, that help journalists stay on top of a given story.

 From financial analysts to insurance companies, social media analysis is essential for staying on top of market-altering events, understanding current market trends, and monitoring investments and assets.

 Data is everywhere.
 Every time we fill a form online, ask for directions on Google Maps, rate a hotel, or let our phones count our steps for us, we contribute to the enormous libraries of data floating around the world.
-All of this data provides companies with the information points needed to sell us more, feed us more, and nudge us into making certain decisions.
+All of this data provides organizations with the information points needed to sell us more, feed us more, and nudge us into making certain decisions.
 It also informs companies on who was Tweeting from their store that day, how safe a city is, how big the damage was from that fire, and other pieces of critical information.
 Imagine how much data is out there now that everything from shopping to booking a ride to the airport is done online.
 It’s a lot.